muffpy/symbolic-differentiator/README.md

                (+ a1 a2))
               (else (list '+ a1 a2))))
 ```
 `make-product` is also defined accordingly.
-Both use `=number?` which checks if the expression is equal to a given number and is defined in dataRep.rkt
+Both use `=number?` which checks if the expression is equal to a given number and is defined in ![/dataRenp.rkt]dataRep.rkt

 ## Handling exponenets
 To extend  the differentiator to handle more rules such as the power rule: